 10. Lavender essential oil

 Your cough may be a symptom of asthma.
-You may find that lavender essential oil helps your asthma symptoms.
-One study indicates that lavender oil inhalation inhibited airway resistance caused by bronchial asthma.
+You may find that lavender essential oil helps your asthma symptoms. indicates that lavender oil inhalation inhibited airway resistance caused by bronchial asthma.

 Try inhaling lavender with steam inhalation, a diffuser, or diluted and put in a warm bath to see if it can help your cough.

 Essential oils can be dispensed in a variety of ways.
 Oils in their pure form are very potent and generally require some type of dilution prior to their use.
 Do not apply essential oils directly to the skin.
 Mix them in a carrier oil.
 Usually the recipe is 3 to 5 drops in a carrier oils such sweet almond, olive, or warmed coconut oil.
 Methods to dilute essential oils include: